joseangeldelangel10/nlp_tasks_AI2/README.md

 DEEPL_KEY = <your_deepl_api_key_as_str>
 # (for gracemikaela@gmail.com a DeepL API key should be available as a canvas comment or file)
 ```
-7. Download the folder called ```es-en``` from [this link](https://drive.google.com/drive/folders/1RgcSeYg8Ah9PxF03XRLmOrpGd7DtiMZB?usp=sharing) and copy it under the ```./task_3/``` folder in your local copy of this repo.
-This file contains Spanish-English sentence pairs of a UN proceedings that will be used to evaluate tranlation APIs on task 3
+7. Download the folder called ```es-en``` from [this link](https://drive.google.com/drive/folders/1RgcSeYg8Ah9PxF03XRLmOrpGd7DtiMZB?usp=sharing) and locate it under the ```./task_3/``` folder in your local copy of this repo.
+This file contains Spanish-English sentence pairs of UN proceedings that will be used to evaluate tranlation APIs on task 3
 7. run the main script using  ```python run.py```